basecamp/handbook/benefits-and-perks.md

 Some states require us to provide additional [benefits](https://github.com/basecamp/handbook/blob/master/stateFMLA.md#new-york).

+## Bereavement Leave

+When you lose a loved one, you can take paid time off from work for bereavement, making arrangements, settling family affairs, and attending the funeral or memorial service.
+Let your manager know your plans as soon as you can so they can arrange for your absence.

+You can take ten days of bereavement leave for the death of a spouse or partner, child or child-in-law, parent or parent-in-law, or sibling or sibling-in-law.
+You can take three days of bereavement leave for the death of a grandparent, niece or nephew, cousin, or close friend.
+These caps are not to say you must return to work after so many days; you can use any of your available vacation time if you find you need more time off after bereavement leave.

+If the loss in your family is especially traumatic and you know you'll be away from work for a while, please talk to your manager to discuss that special case.

 ## Retirement Plan

 Our 401K for US employees is through Vanguard.
 Basecamp matches dollar-for-dollar up to 6% of your salary that you contribute to the plan.
 For instance, an employee who earns $100,000 can contribute any amount towards the 401K, however Basecamp will only match the first 6% or $6,000/year of those contributions.
 You are eligible to enroll in the 401K plan with your first paycheck.